Multisport

 b.

-during training, and how the use of tobacco products, alcohol, and
+especially during training, and how the use of tobacco products,

-other harmful substances can negatively affect your health and your
+alcohol, and other harmful substances can negatively affect your

 c.